 For example, suppose you decide you want to deliver 3,000 pieces of literature in a particular neighborhood on a particular Saturday morning.
 You decide that one volunteer can deliver an average of 100 pieces of literature in an hour.
 Therefore it will take 30 volunteer hours to accomplish the job.
 You want to do the whole literature drop in three hours so you will need ten volunteers for three hours.
-You will also need to have the literature ready by Saturday, you will need to have some maps of the area and clear instructions for the volunteers and you will need to have someone responsible for overseeing the literature drop and knows what is supposed to happen.
+You will also need to have the literature ready by Saturday.
+You will need to have some maps of the area and clear instructions for the volunteers and you will need to have someone responsible for overseeing the literature drop who knows what is supposed to happen.
 You may also have to provide transportation to the target neighborhood.
 Volunteers are just that, volunteers.
 You should recruit more than 10; say 15 or 20 in order to be certain of having 10 reliable volunteers at the appointed time.

 You need to do this type of calculation for every part of your voter contact plan and the more detail you can provide the better.
 This is why planning is critical.
 In low budget, labor intensive campaigns there is often one person, a volunteer coordinator, who is responsible for recruiting and training volunteers, making sure they have the materials they need and making sure everything goes as planned.
+They are also the people who ensure that the volunteers are adequately thanked, sometimes by the campaign manager or candidate, to keep the volunteers happy, feeling appreciated and coming back.